35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 * System provisioned with TPM
 * TPM chip enabled in UEFI settings

-Note:
-It should work on Arch Linux with minor changes but I haven't tested it.
+*Note: It should work on Arch Linux with minor changes but I haven't tested it.*

 ## Preparations
-**Note:**
-Do not reboot your system until you've finished all the steps or you won't be able to boot.
+***Very important note: Do not reboot your system until you've finished all the steps or you won't be able to boot.***
 1. Edit the file /etc/crypttab and change:
-	Depending on what is your partition setup, please chose one of the following steps and scip the other:
+	 Choose  A. or B. depending on your partition setup.
-	- a. if you are not using swap
+	- A. if you are not using swap
-	- b. if you using swap
+	- B. if you using swap

-**a. (no swap)**
+**A (no swap):**
 From:
 ```sh
 # <name>               <device>                         <password> <options>